 Half squats are great as an auxiliary exercise after squats.
 This is squatting, but not squatting to the end.
 It can be used as a starting exercise for beginners to try squats.

 Half squats are often used as the last few static exercises after training.
 That is to say.
 In squatting, if you finally have no strength and can't squat down, you can squat halfway.
-Remember that if you want to squat deep, please "deep" squat.
-Half squat can only be counted as opportunistic training.

 11.Squat split jump